-At the beginning of this year I took charge of a new region, one with hugely varying and diverse cultures – and I have quickly seen for myself how technology is adopted in different ways and how countries are digitally divided by its access and availability.
+At the beginning of this year, I took charge of a new region – one with hugely varying and diverse cultures – and I have quickly seen for myself how technology is adopted in different ways and how countries are digitally divided by access and availability.

 Many facets of global communications today are influenced by cultural differences – be it email, Skype, social media or the telephone.
 In my experience, regardless of your preferences, the key to communicating successfully is understanding and respecting all of our differences to enable a positive impact.

 We humans are social animals.
 Technology can’t replace human interaction.
 We need to combine the human and digital elements to communicate across our borders.

 Between 70 and 80 percent of our communication is often non-verbal, which is why we at Orange believe in the importance of the human touch in digital transformation.
 Body language can be a powerful tool in business communications.